-24. SDMs who refuse treatment on behalf of an incapable person may be forced by the Consent and Capacity Board to provide consent if the health practitioner believes the incapable person needs treatment.
+24. SDMs who refuse treatment on behalf of an incapable person may be forced by the Consent and Capacity Board to provide consents if the Health practitioner believes that the incapable person needs treatment. (or admission to long-term care may be forced by the PCS etc.)

 THIS IS TRUE IN SOME CIRCUMSTANCES.
-Section 37 of the HCCA provides for an application to the CCB by a health practitioner if he or she is of the opinion that the SDM did not comply with the legal principles that are to be followed by SDMs in giving or refusing consent.
+The HCCA s.37 provides for an application to the CCB by a health practitioner if the SDM refuses consent and the health practitioner is of the opinion that the SDM did not comply with s.21 (the section that describes the principles that are to be followed by SDMs in giving or refusing consent to treatment - wishes and best interests) in making the decision to refuse the treatment.

 This process is not intended as a bludgeon to "force" SDMs to comply with health practitioners.
-The intent of this section is to provide a method by which SDM refusals may be reviewed where the health practitioner may be aware of wishes expressed by the patient when capable that apply to the treatment being proposed that the SDM is now ignoring or refusing to honour.
-This process could also apply where the SDM is not aware of any wishes of the patient but may be clearly acting against the best interests of the patient (e.g., the refusal of treatment will result in harm of the patient or there is evidence that the SDM is refusing treatment because he or she is motivated by the size of the incapable persons estate).
+The intent of this section is to provide a method by which SDM refusals may be reviewed in those circumstances where the Health practitioner may be aware of wishes expressed by the patient when capable that apply to the treatment being proposed that the SDM is now ignoring or refusing to honour.
+This could also apply where the SDM knows of no wishes of the patient but may be clearly acting against the best interests of the patient, such as where the refusal of treatment will result in harm of the patient.
+Perhaps there is evidence that the SDM is refusing treatment because he or she is motivated by the size of the incapable persons estate, for example.